OHS-Hosting-Infrastructure/complaint-tracker/terraform/README.md

     terraform apply
     ```

-1. Remove the service instance if it doesn't need to be used again, such as by CI/CD.
+1. Remove the space deployer service instance if it doesn't need to be used again, such as when manually running terraform once.
     ```bash
     # < SPACE-NAME > and < SERVICE-NAME > have the same values as used above.
     ./destroy_space_deployer.sh < SPACE-NAME > < SERVICE-NAME >